Traditional Turkish Lentil Soup: Mercimek Corbasi

 Is it healthy?

-This vegetarian soup, crafted from vegetables and red lentils, is packed with fiber and plant-based proteins, making it a healthy and nourishing choice.
+This vegetarian soup, made of vegetables and red lentils, is packed with fiber and plant-based proteins, making it a healthy and nourishing choice.

 Do you need to soak the red lentils?